-There is no dearth of good job opportunities for those who want to kick-start their career in teaching field as professors.
-In the coming years, a number of colleges, universities, professional colleges, etc., is going to rise.
-This will help in increasing the demand of qualified teaching staff.
-A lecturer can serve as a reader, assistant professor, professor or associate professor and can eventually become the department head.
+There is no dearth of good job opportunities for those who want to kick-start their teaching career as professors.
+In the coming years, the number of colleges, universities, and professional colleges is going to rise and increase the demand for qualified teaching staff.
+A lecturer can serve as a reader, assistant professor, professor or associate professor, or eventually become the department head.
 All the universities and colleges in India follow the guidelines detailed by the University Grants Commission (UGC).
 It is the only statutory body in India that looks after the maintenance and standards of institutions in higher education.
 Before you apply for any job with a college, it is crucial to check the list of reputed institutions which are issued by UGC every year.
 It will help you to start your career in the right direction.

-You can find both assistant professor and professor jobs in any of the following fields-
+You can find both assistant professor and professor jobs in any of the following:

 Kolkata (Calcutta), West Bengal